Some links in this post may be affiliate links

 Sempervivum is a genus of about 40 species of flowering plants which are endemic from Morocco to Iran, through the mountains of Iberia, the Alps, Carpathians, Balkan mountains, Turkey, the Armenian mountains, northeastern part of Sahara Desert and the Caucasus.

 Houseleeks are completely hardy due to their ability to store water in their thick leaves which allows them to live on sunny rocks and stony places in the mountain, subalpine and alpine belts.
+They among popular drought-tolerant plants for the home or office spaces.

 Avoiding wetting the center of the rosette as it can lead to rotting.
-Water from the bottom instead.
-Use water that is at room temperature to water to avoid plant shock as it can lead to reduced growth.
+Always discard excess water from the bottom saucer to prevent sogginess of the soil.

-The best potting medium for Houseleeks should be rich in organic matter, loose and free-draining to prevent it from getting soggy.
+The best potting medium for Houseleeks is a rich, loose, free-draining soil that does not get soggy.
 It should be loose enough to allow water to drain out fast enough.
+A Cactus and succulents mix is ideal for this plant as it drains easily.

 Pruning Houseleeks is easy.
 Remove dead and diseased leaves to keep the plant neat and also reduce pests and disease infestations.